-DA’s office: 5 officers “lawfully used deadly force” in fatal shooting of Maxwell Holt
+67 rounds: DA rules 5 officers “lawfully used deadly force” in fatal shooting of Maxwell Holt

-MILWAUKEE — The Milwaukee County District Attorney’s Office ruled on Tuesday, October 24th that five officers “lawfully used deadly force” in a West Allis incident that resulted in the shooting death of Maxwell Holt.
+MILWAUKEE -- The Milwaukee County District Attorney's Office ruled on Tuesday, October 24th that five officers "lawfully used deadly force" in a West Allis incident that resulted in the shooting death of Maxwell Holt.
+Holt's family was in disbelief upon hearing the news, considering 67 rounds were fired.

+Holt's sister said the officers used excessive force in her opinion.
+She admitted what her brother did was wrong, but said she doesn't believe he should've been fired on dozens of times.

-West Allis police officers responded to a report of an armed robbery at the George Webb’s restaurant near 72nd and Greenfield just after 1:00 a.m. on Saturday, May 13th.
-A witness to the robbery apparently saw the suspect exit the restaurant and enter a car.
+West Allis police officers responded to a report of an armed robbery at the George Webb's restaurant near 72nd and Greenfield just after 1:00 a.m. on Saturday, May 13th.
+A witness to the robbery apparently saw the suspect exit the restaurant and enter a car -- picked up by 26-year-old Jessica Okruszynski.

 Officials say a short time later, officers executed a traffic stop of the vehicle in question near 61st and Burnham.
 At that time, officials say Maxwell Holt exited the vehicle, pointed a firearm at an officer's marked squad and fired three shots.
 The district attorney's office says "after Holt fired the shots, he escaped toward the parking lot of a nearby business."